projectriff/projectriff.io/_posts/2017-12-15-introducing-riff.md

 ```
 ## Roadmap

-Here are some highlights of our plans for the upcoming 0.0.3 iteration:
+Here are some highlights of our plans for the upcoming iterations:

 - Port the Function Controller to Go.
 - Abstractions to make the event broker pluggable (not just Kafka).